Diagnosing Lower

 If he suspects disc involvement, like a herniated disc, an MRI might be done.

 This test involves a magnetic tube that can take slice type pictures of soft tissue.
-Fortunately, they now have "open" MRI machines for patients with claustrophic issues.

 For nerve related pain a Myelogram may be done.
 This involves injecting a dye into the spinal cord that allows the doctor to see if there is any nerve damage or entrapment.
-In some cases an EMG may be done as well to evaluate the electrical activity of muscle fibers and help identify problems with nerve supply to the muscles.

 Once your doctor has the information from the above tests (he/she may not order all of them) it will help them come up with a working diagnosis and a treatment plan.

 At least then you will know if you are dealing with structural problem with your back, a problem with your health or something in between.
 Just knowing the cause of your lower back pain symptoms is half the battle to getting better.

 New!
 Comments